-An "ambulatory surgical facility" is a facility "that provides surgical treatment to patients not requiring hospitalization.
-Such a facility may include observation beds for patient recovery from surgery or other treatment" (50-5-101(5), Montana Code Annotated [MCA]).
-According to 50-5-101(33), MCA, an "observation bed" is "a bed occupied by a patient recovering from surgery or other treatment."
+An "outpatient center for surgical services" is a clinic, infirmary, or other institution or organization "that is specifically designed and operated to provide surgical services to patients not requiring hospitalization and that may include recovery care beds" (50-5-101(44), Montana Code Annotated [MCA]).
+According to 50-5-101(49), MCA, a "recovery care bed" means, except as provided in 50-5-235, "a bed occupied for less than 24 hours by a patient recovering from surgery or other treatment."

 Patients suitable for ambulatory surgery may require some form of anesthesia, as well as professional post-operative observation, but have surgery and are released in the same day.
 Ambulatory surgery may be provided in distinct, freestanding facilities as described above, in hospital areas used only for ambulatory surgery, or in hospital areas serving both ambulatory and inpatient surgery patients.

 Freestanding ambulatory surgical facilities or centers are also known as surgicenters, same-day surgery centers, or outpatient surgery centers.
 These facilities may be restricted to one surgical specialty or they may serve multiple specialties.

 Hospital services for ambulatory surgical care are reviewable under Certificate of Need (CON), as stated in 50-5-301(1)(i), MCA.
 These services, as well as freestanding ambulatory surgical facilities, are reviewed based on the current CON dollar thresholds and other appropriate criteria, as outlined in the MCA and the Administrative Rules of Montana (ARM).

 - Ambulatory surgical services should be available and accessible to all Montanans who are appropriate for such services.
 These services should serve as a more cost-efficient and convenient alternative for receiving surgical services.